tanmay-kapoor/stocks/out/production/ass4/README.md

 the new strategy would override the old strategy.
 Furthermore, for each strategy use can choose a maximum of 20 stocks to be a part of a strategy.

+- **Equal Weightage Investment**: In case the client wants to invest equally in a bucket of stocks for just a single day, they can create a DCA strategy and put start day the same as end date, and put equal weightage for all the stocks that you wish to invest in.

 ## Features specific to Inflexible Portfolio

 This type of portfolio is immutable.